-110. The baseline and threshold values for IMAP CI 22 in the Mediterranean Sea have been endorsed by COP22 (Antalya, Türkiye, 7-10 December 2021) and have been annexed to Decision IG.25/9.
-The respective values for IMAP CI23 in the Mediterranean have been submitted for review to the CORMON Meeting for Marine Litter Monitoring on 3 March 2023.
-The threshold value between Good and non-Good Environmental Status used in the NEAT assessment is the TV equal to 130 items/100m for beach litter, the TV equal to 16 items/km2 for seafloor litter, and the TV equal to 0.00132 items/m2 for floating microplastics.
+112. The baseline and threshold values for IMAP CI 22 in the Mediterranean Sea have been endorsed by COP22 (Antalya, Türkiye, 7-10 December 2021) and have been annexed to Decision IG.25/9.
+The respective values for IMAP CI23 in the Mediterranean were first submitted for review to the CORMON Meeting for Marine Litter Monitoring on 3 March 2023 and an updated version was prepared for the Integrated CORMON Meeting (27-28 June 2023).
+The threshold value between Good and non-Good Environmental Status used in the NEAT assessment is the TV equal to 130 items/100m for beach litter, the TV equal to 135 items/km2 for seafloor litter, and the TV equal to 0.000845 items/m2 for floating microplastics.

-111. According to the IMAP implementation all stations/beaches having concentrations equal or below the TVs are considered in GES, and those with concentrations higher than the TV value are considered not in GES (nonGES).
+113. According to the IMAP implementation all stations/beaches having concentrations equal or below the TVs are considered in GES, and those with concentrations higher than the TV value are considered not in GES (nonGES).
 Apart from the GES-nonGEs threshold/boundary values and their interrelation with the threshold/assessment criteria values, the NEAT tool requires also two more boundary values within the nonGES range of concentrations which defines the 'worse' conditions.
-In this way a 5-status class is produced which further discriminates the above GES threshold value.
+In this way a 5-status class is produced which further discriminates the above GES threshold concentration range into two more classes depending on the distances from the GES threshold value.
 For this boundary (worse conditions) the maximum concentration value of the data set was used.